 Trevella Park* in Cornwall is a five-star multi award-winning caravan and campsite, situated in a countryside setting close to Crantock Beach and Newquay.
 It’s been named one of Cornwall’s top 3 holiday parks by Cornwall Tourism; one of the UK’s top 10 family parks by Practical Caravan Magazine; and has won the David Bellamy Gold Award for conservation for sixteen consecutive years!

-A couple of years ago Trevella invited Practically Perfect Mums to review their facilities and you can read all about that here.
-You can also get a really good insight from the video I made during our stay.
+A couple of years ago Trevella invited Practically Perfect Mums to review their facilities and you can read all about that in our Trevella Park Review.
+You can also get a really good insight from our Trevella Park Video.

 As a result of that first Trevella Park Review, we were invited for a return visit, so we decided to try to grab the last few rays of September sunshine, crossing our fingers that we might manage a dip in the outdoor heated pool this time.

 JOURNEY FROM BRISTOL TO CORNWALL

 With three school age sons, our weekend can’t start until after the 3.20 pick up and what with the usual changing out of school uniforms, welly-trying-on for boys (who insist on letting their feet keep growing, however much I nag them about it), devouring of what they refer to as snacks, but you or I might call a square meal (Do my children have huge appetites or have school dinners got smaller?) and general faffing, an hour has passed before we set out.
 Traffic conditions are good and we’re soon well on our way and driving directly into a very beautiful sunset – much appreciated by we passengers, although not the best driving conditions for the poor husband who’s having to squint to see the road!

 By 7.30 we’re glad to see Trevella’s distinctive long flower-clad drive and we’re greeted by tempting barbecue aromas and a guitarist playing live music.